near/docs/docs/3.tutorials/nfts/9-series.md

 ## New Contract File Structure

-Now that you have a good understand of what we're tying to solve with this contract, let's start analyzing how it's all implemented.
-The first thing to do is to make sure you're on the main branch in the `nft-tutorial` repo.
-If you've already cloned the repository, make sure to pull the latest changes as you might not have the series contract yet.
+Let's now take a look at how we've implemented solutions to the issues we've discussed so far.

+In your locally cloned example of the [`nft-tutorial`](https://github.com/near-examples/nft-tutorial) check out the `main` branch and be sure to pull the most recent version.

 ```bash
 git checkout main && git pull
 ```

-You'll notice that there's a folder in the root of the project called `nft-series`.
-This is where the contract code lives.
-If you open the `src` folder, it should look similar to the following.
+You'll notice that there's a folder at the root of the project called `nft-series`.
+This is where the smart contract code lives.
+If you open the `src` folder, it should look similar to the following:

 ```
 src